maidsafe-archive/safe-build-infrastructure/README.md

 * Install [jq](https://stedolan.github.io/jq/) on your platform.
 * Install the AWSCLI on your platform.
 It's very easy to install with pip: `sudo pip install awscli`.
 * The [ec2.py](https://github.com/ansible/ansible/blob/devel/contrib/inventory/ec2.py) requires a boto installation: `sudo pip install boto`.
+* There's a Python script that requires an installation of the newer boto3 library: `sudo pip install boto3`.
 * Save [ec2.ini](https://github.com/ansible/ansible/blob/devel/contrib/inventory/ec2.ini) at `/etc/ansible/ec2.ini`.
 * Edit `/etc/ansible/ec2.ini` an uncomment the `#hostname_variable = tag_Name` by removing the hash at the start.
 * Get a copy of the `ansible_dev` and `ansible_prod` SSH keys from the QA Keepass database and save them to `~/.ssh/ansible_dev` and `ansible_prod`, then run `chmod 0400` on both.